stackcouture/devops-portfolio/README.md

 Each repository demonstrates **practical implementations** of:

 - **CI/CD Automation** – End-to-end pipelines with secure build, test, and deploy workflows.
-- **Infrastructure as Code (IaC)** – Automated infrastructure provisioning using Terraform and CloudFormation.
+- **Infrastructure as Code (IaC)** – Automated infrastructure provisioning using Terraform.
 - **Containerization & Orchestration** – Dockerized workloads orchestrated on Kubernetes (EKS/ECS).
 - **GitOps Workflows** – Continuous deployment and environment management using ArgoCD & Helm.
-- **Security Automation** – Vulnerability scanning, image signing, and policy enforcement with Trivy, Cosign and OPA.
+- **Security Automation** – Vulnerability scanning, image signing and policy enforcement with Trivy, Cosign and OPA.

-> 💡 These projects reflect my continuous learning, hands-on problem-solving, and automation-first approach to modern DevOps and cloud engineering.
+> 💡 These projects reflect my continuous learning, hands-on problem-solving and automation-first approach to modern DevOps and cloud engineering.

 ---